IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 I am fortunate enough to have been given the opportunity to help Daily Clack produce a keyboard starter pack for newcomers to the hobby.

-By having some essential tools all in one place, people can now spend less time searching where to source the simple staples they need.
+By having some essential tools all in one place, people can now spend less time searching for where to source the simple staples they need.

 **The Beginner Tool Bundle Includes:**
 * Plastic Storage Container